Remohir/saySomething/README.md

 - Limit input's length and maybe add a small counter which colour will be whiter the closer the remaining characters get close to zero.
 - Push it to an array1.
 - Empty the input.
+- Add some information in the footer about how to interact with the page.
+It will show up in a small pop up.
+- Also add some info about the project such as motivation and the link to GitHub's repo.
 - BONUS: Move the S up while making it smaller.

 ### Displaying the stuff